jestjs/jest/website/versioned_docs/version-27.5/TestingAsyncCode.md

 ## Promises

-If your code uses promises, there is a more straightforward way to handle asynchronous tests.
 Return a promise from your test, and Jest will wait for that promise to resolve.
-If the promise is rejected, the test will automatically fail.
+If the promise is rejected, the test will fail.

-For example, let's say that `fetchData`, instead of using a callback, returns a promise that is supposed to resolve to the string `'peanut butter'`.
+For example, let's say that `fetchData` returns a promise that is supposed to resolve to the string `'peanut butter'`.
 We could test it with:

 ```js
 test('the data is peanut butter', () => {